rabbitmq/rabbitmq-server/deps/rabbitmq_trust_store/README.md

 There is no convenient means with which to change it in realtime, that is, without making configuration changes to TLS listening sockets.

+## RabbitMQ Version Requirements

+This plugin requires RabbitMQ `3.6.1` or later.

+## Installation and Binary Builds

+This plugin is now available from the [RabbitMQ community plugins page](http://www.rabbitmq.com/community-plugins.html).
+Please consult the docs on [how to install RabbitMQ plugins](http://www.rabbitmq.com/plugins.html#installing-plugins).

 ## Usage

 Configure the trust store with a directory of whitelisted certificates